skypto/content-md/dev-knowledge/07-constraints.md

 ___
 ## Decomposition

-Problem decomposition is central to the programming mindset.
+Problem decomposition is central to problem solving.
 Being able to look at a large problem and understand it as many small problems strung together will make you a better human.

-It will also make you a better developer.

-More on this in a bit.
+Some of many advantages:
+* You have created helpful constraints.
+Two smaller problems are easier to approach and will usually result in a higher quality finished product.
+* Collaboration becomes easier.
+You can split work with the guarentee that each person's contribution will be valuable.
+* It can guide the analysis phase.
+Often the hardest question is how to start understanding a problem. by first decomposing a new problem, you can skip being confused by how to start.
+Decomposing is always worth your time.
+* Smaller pieces are easier to code.
+Decomposing large problems brings them closer to code, making the trasition to a practical solution much simpler.
+* Apps built of smaller apps are almost always easier to test and maintain.

+I'm sure there are more benefits to breaking down large problems, but these should be enough to convince you.

+Getting good at this will just take practice.

 [TOP](#index)
 ___
 ## Collaboration Process